Visit Your Representatives

 Fact Sheet: In-Person Meetings with Elected Officials (Autistic Self Advocacy Network)

-- Eg: nursing and personal care services, specialized therapies, intensive mental health services, special education services, and other needed services that are unavailable through private insurance.
+- Eg: nursing and personal care services, specialized therapies, intensive mental health services, special education services, employment supports, and other needed services that are unavailable through private insurance.

-- In response states will have no choice but to reduce services, cut optional services, restrict eligibility, and increase waiting lists.
+- Cuts to Medicaid would force states to reduce services, cut optional services, restrict eligibility, and increase waiting lists.

-- The home and community based services (HCBS) on which people with disabilities rely are especially at risk because they are optional and could be completely eliminated.
+- The home and community based services (HCBS) on which people with disabilities rely to live and participate in their communities are especially at risk because they are optional and could be completely eliminated.

 Personal stories are the most effective form of advocacy.
 Talk about why is Medicaid important to you.